necatikcbs/jira-plugin-upload-with-rest/README.md

-# jira-plugin-upload-with-rest
+# Jira Plugin Upload with Rest

-Jira Plugin Upload with Rest
+Run the sh script and upload your plugin into the Jira Server.